Sureshpatil4348/Fxlabs.ai_Front_end/IMPLEMENTATION_SUMMARY.md

-# FXLabs Dashboard Enhancement Implementation Summary
+# FxLabs Prime Dashboard Enhancement Implementation Summary

 ## Overview
-This document summarizes the comprehensive enhancements made to the FXLabs Dashboard, including the removal of RSI Correlation functionality and continued development of currency strength calculations and other trading features.
+This document summarizes the comprehensive enhancements made to the FxLabs Prime Dashboard, including the removal of RSI Correlation functionality and continued development of currency strength calculations and other trading features.

 ## **Previous Implementation Phases**